ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ### More detail on ContactPoint

 A RO-Crate SHOULD have contact information, using a contextual entity of type [ContactPoint].
-Note that in schema.org [Dataset] does not currently have the corresponding [contactPoint] property, so the contact point would need to be given through a [Person] or [Organization] contextual entity which are related to the Dataset via a [creator], [author] or [publisher] property.
+Note that in schema.org [Dataset] does not currently have the corresponding [contactPoint] property, so the contact point would need to be given through a [Person] or [Organization] contextual entity which are related to the Dataset via a [author] or [publisher] property.

 ```json